-The Commuter plan is available to residents of Brookside Park, Court Place, and community students.
-On this plan, you accumulate charges on your account (via the student ID card) and actual usage is charged at the end of each month.
+The Commuter plan is required of all to residents of Brookside Park, Court Place, and community students taking at least 6 credits on campus.
+On this plan, there is a base fee of \$100/ quarter and you will accumulate any additional charges above and beyond the base fee of \$100/quarter on your account (via the student ID card) and actual usage will be charged at the end of each month.
 All meal charges must be paid by the end of the next billing cycle.
 This plan is not available to students who live in the residence halls.